-Since the late 1980's I knew I would become a healer.
+From a young age, I knew I would become a healer.
 I entered college in 1992 and decided that my goal was medical school.
-Throughout my undergraduate education, I began to develop my own philosphy of health which did not match the allopathic version I was facing.
+Throughout my undergraduate education, I began to develop my own philosophy of health which did not match the allopathic version I was facing.
 I stayed convinced that healing was still my calling.
 In 1996 I entered graduate school and earned a degree in Medical Humanities.
 It was during those two years that I began to see where my philosophy of health and healing could fit into the continuum of healthcare.
 I had one of those experiences common to all humans when we study and question everything for quite some time and then mercifully find some clarity.
 That clarity dropped me on the doorstep of Sherman College of Chiropractic in 1998.